Install Jaeger Helmchart in Azure Kubernetes Services (AKS)

 terraform init

-: Initializes your Terraform configuration.terraform apply
+: Initializes your Terraform configuration.terraform plan

 : Applies the configuration, provisioning the Jaeger Helm chart on your Kubernetes cluster.